-Water-borne, food-borne and other infectious diseases can occur (including West Nile fever, brucellosis, leptospirosis and leishmaniasis) with more serious outbreaks occurring from time to time.
+Water-borne, food-borne and other infectious diseases (including brucellosis, leptospirosis and leishmaniasis) can occur with more serious outbreaks occurring from time-to-time.

-In rural areas, boil all drinking water or drink bottled water.
+- In rural areas, boil all drinking water or drink bottled water.
+Avoid ice cubes.

 A decompression chamber is located at Joseph Tal Hospital in Eilat.